halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-contractor.md

 ## Resources Card
 Prior to setting up a contractor's record within Human Resources and Payroll, the contractor must be created as a Resource so that he can be assigned to a job.
 The Jobs module will use Resource details when generating **Job Ledger Entries** which are in turn used for invoicing.

-1. In the **Searh** box, enter in **Resources**, and then choose the related link.
+1. In the **Search** box, enter in **Resources**, and then choose the related link.
 Or go to the following menu:  *Departments/Labour Hire/Candidate Processing/Resources*

 2. On the **General** FastTab, fill the fields as described in the following table.

-The following fields will be populated by Placement Entry or the Interface.
-This section will only discuss those fields which are specific to standard Labour Hire:
+*The following fields will be populated by Placement Entry or the Interface.
+This section will only discuss those fields which are specific to standard Labour Hire.*

 |Field Name|Description|
 |----------------------------------|-------------------------------------------------------------|